 Below is a Texis Rig Kit to get you on your way to cathing bass.
 Just add your favorite soft plastic and your good to go!

-Other good lure are spinnerbaits and topwater, again these lures have excellent designs for working around brush piles, timber, weeds and stumps.
+Other good lures are spinnerbaits and topwater, again these lures have excellent designs for working around brush piles, timber, weeds, and stumps.

 For deeper spots like cribs or rock piles, weed humps, and points, Crankbaits and deeper running jerkbaits can really shine.

 RECOMMENDED ARTICLE >> BEST TOP WATER LURE FOR BASS

 Before we wrap this up, I would love for you to leave a comment at the bottom of this post and share to your favorite social platform.
 This helps me get more articles added to the website.

 This isn’t an article trying to decide if smallmouth vs largemouth is better to fish for or to shine a light on not only the differences between these two species but also just how similar they are as well.